goldingn/intecol2013/README.md

-intecol2013
+INTECOL 2013
 ===========

-material for my talk and wrkshop bit at the INTECOL 2013 conference
+Material for my talk and workshop bit at the INTECOL 2013 conference - under construction!